 ILLUCIDx

 Diagnostics is a critical part of treating diseases effectively.
-Cody P. Doolan, Jared M. Doolan and their company, ILLUCIDx, are developing a point-of-care (POC) diagnostic device that is simple and fast to use, producing results in minutes.
+Cody P. Doolan, Jared M. Doolan and their company, ILLUCIDx, are developing a point-of-care diagnostic device that is simple and fast to use, producing results in minutes.
 Using a chemistry called loop mediated amplification (LAMP), the level of detection is extremely sensitive and because it doesn’t require a lab or extensive training to process the results, it can be accessed by more people in more places.

-Investment through UCeed has been crucial to completing their microfluidic cartridge diagnostic system.
+Investment through UCeed has been crucial to completing the company's microfluidic cartridge diagnostic system.
 Beyond the financial investment, the process of partnering with UCeed has been a worthwhile experience for this young venture.
+“Not only was the investment from UCeed important, but the entire experience working with the UCeed team has been valuable," says Cody Doolan, CEO of ILLUCIDx.

-Visit ILLUCIDx’s website here.
+Visit ILLUCIDx’s website for more information.

 ILLUCIDx has received investment from UCeed, a venture philanthropy fund accelerating UCalgary and community-based startup companies to advance problem-solving research, create jobs and fuel the economy.
 A key program in the UCalgary innovation ecosystem, UCeed bridges the gap between innovation, demonstration and commercialization, and is managed by UCalgary’s knowledge-transfer and business incubator, Innovate Calgary.